code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/administrators.md

 <h3 style="font-family: 'Gotham 5r', sans-serif">Identify a computer science course pathway for your existing teachers</h3>

 - The [Code.org curriculum](https://studio.code.org/courses?view=teacher) is the most popular in K-12 computer science, with courses for every grade band.
 It's free of charge, and is also the highest-rated by teachers.
 Your students will love it!
 - Teachers from other subject areas should attend a professional learning workshop before they begin teaching.
-For Code.org courses in grades K-12, [contact a regional partner](<%= CDO.studio_url('/pd/regional_partner_contact/new') %>).
+For Code.org courses in grades K-12, [contact a regional partner]({{ administrators/partner_contact_url }}).
 - If you want to consider alternatives to the Code.org courses, see our recommendations of [3rd party computer science curriculum](/educate/curriculum/3rd-party), and particularly our recommendations for [AP Computer Science A](/educate/curriculum/apcsa).
 - You can also supplement the Code.org curriculum by offering computer science integrated [into math](/educate/algebra) and [into science](/curriculum/science).
 - Once you've decided on your course offerings, make sure to set up district-level course codes for your new computer science courses.
 Work with your principals to recruit teachers to attend workshops and to implement changes in master schedules.